 To view or edit the test sections, select a test file, suite, or case in the Test Browser pane.
-For information on the types of test cases, see Introduction to the Test Manager.

 You can select MATLAB® releases installed on your system to create and run tests in.
 Use this preference to specify the MATLAB installations that you want to make available for testing with Test Manager.
 You can use releases from R2011b forward.
 The releases you add become available to select from the Select releases for simulation list when you design the test.